dylanmsu/BT656_to_AXI4S/README.md

 ![block-diagram](./img/Block-Diagram-BT656-V1.1.png)

 ### Detailed overview
-- **BT656_0** parses the [AV codes](https://techdocs.altium.com/display/FPGA/ITU-R+BT.656+Protocol) from the datastream comming from the video decoder.
+- **BT656_0** parses the [AV codes](https://techdocs.altium.com/display/FPGA/ITU-R+BT.656+Protocol) from the datastream comming from the BT656 video protocol.
 It outputs the h-blank, v-blank, active and field signals used by later blocks.

-- **CbYCrY_UpSampler_0** converts the 4:2:2 encoding to 4:4:4
+- **CbYCrY_UpSampler_0** converts the compressed 4:2:2 (YCb,YCr) encoding to a decompressed 4:4:4 (YCbCr,YCbCr) format.

 - **YCbCr_2_RGB_0** converts the 4:4:4 YCbCr color space to 4:4:4 RGB

 - **axis_converter_0** this block servers two purposes.
 It firstly generates the "end-of-line" and "start-of-frame" signals used by the AXI4-Stream protocol.
-The second purpose is to align all signals into an actual valid AXI4-Stream interface.
+The second purpose is to align all signals into an actual valid AXI4-Stream.

 - **axis_data_fifo_0** is a Xilinx IP used to buffer the outgoing video stream.